How much does it cost to explore Latvia?

 How to save money on accommodation

-For accommodation, as with any other travel expenses, it’s worth shopping around.
-When we book accommodation somewhere, we tend to look across a number of booking platforms to find the best value-for-money option.
-Wherever you book, make sure you read the fine print to make sure you compare apples with apples.
+Wherever you book, read the fine print to compare apples with apples.
 For example, your stay may incur extra charges (like local tourist taxes or cleaning fees).
-Some booking platforms include them, while with others, you have to pay them to your host upon arrival.
+Some booking platforms include them, while in other cases, you may have to pay your host for them upon arrival.

 Transport